-Buhari’s photographer now Guinness World Record Title Holder for largest photobook – The Sun Nigeria
+Buhari’s photographer now Guinness world record title holder for largest photobook – The Sun Nigeria

 The Records Management Team of Guinness has approved Bayo Omoboriowo’s photobook, Discover Nigeria, as Guinness World Record largest photobook.

-The news of the epoch-making verification came few hours before the unveiling of the photobook by President Buhari at the closing edition of Nigeria at 60 activities held at State House Conference Centre, on the eve of Nigeria’s 61st Independence anniversary.
+The news of the epoch-making verification came few hours before the unveiling of the photobook by President Buhari at the closing edition of Nigeria at 60 activities at State House Conference Centre on the eve of Nigeria’s 61st independence anniversary.

 ‘‘We are thrilled to inform you that your application for largest photo book has been successful and you are now the Guinness World Records Title Holder!